RadialDevGroup/ombudsman/GUEST_PROGRAM.md

 Everyone at Radial should be given a heads up about the guest coming in, whether in person or over Slack at least a few hours before the guest arrives.
 The senior developer should notify the team and ensure that the guest is introduced well when they come in.
+This introduction to our team and the space should happen between 9 and 9:30 am, ignoring quiet rules.

 In the short term, guests will be added to the Guest Help, Guest General, and Stand-Up channels on Slack.
 Guest should be instructed to post their stand-up each time they're in the office, and